Positive Response Dog Training utilizes ONLY Positive Reinforcement (Force Free) Training methods.

 Delayed Class POLICY

 In the case of low numbers in class (minimum of three (3) to commence a class), we reserve the right to delay classes.
 You will be notified if this occurs.

 While we endeavor to ensure consistency with one trainer within your course, at times trainers fall ill or go on holidays.
 If this occurs a fill in trainer will take your class.
 While trainers may have a variance in teaching style – the curriculum remains the same.
 We appreciate that clients often form a rapport with trainers but at no time can we guarantee a trainer you prefer will take ongoing classes.

 Living in Australia means temperatures can fluctuate.
 As a business we have taken this into consideration for our venues.

 Cleveland – This is a vet clinic and classes are run inside the clinic of an evening.
 The clinic is air conditioned.
 Walking and some training is conducted in the bitumen car park.

-Annerley – This is a dog grooming shop and classes are run inside the venue of an evening.
-The venue is air conditioned.
-Walking and some training is conducted in the bitumen car park.
+Mt Gravatt – This is a vet clinic and classes are run inside in the reception area of an evening.
+The clinic is air conditioned.
+Walking and some training segments may be conducted in the bitumen carpark.

 Management strategies are always in place to ensure the comfort of you and your dog to the best of our ability.
 Extreme heat is classified at 40 degrees plus in the suburb where training is conducted and in this instance if the temperature reaches or exceeds this training may be postpones.

 As was the case in Jan 2011 and Jan 2013, Positive Response endeavours to ensure the safety of clients and staff.
 We will contact you via SMS and phone to ensure first that you are well and safe.
 We then make a decision based on the severity of the disaster.
 We will ensure you and your pet can continue in classes and will make every effort to assist.
 We also pray that this never happens again and that our clients affected recover and can move forward with their lives in a positive way.